-One of the charms of the croton plant is that is available in a variety of colors, sizes and leaf shapes.
-Common colors include shades of greens, yellows, reds, oranges, creams, blacks and purples.
+One of the charms of the croton plant is that it is available in a variety of colors, sizes, and leaf shapes.
+Common colors include shades of greens, yellows, reds, oranges, creams, blacks, and purples.
 Leaf shapes vary from long and narrow, curvy or curled, and even wide and flat.
 They make excellent potted plants and can grow between 3 to 10 feet tall if properly cared for outside.

 Although all croton plants have similar growing characteristics, the exact methods will vary slightly based on the exact type of croton you grow and whether you choose to keep it in the house or grow it outside.
 Croton plants grow well in USDA hardiness zones 10 through 12.

 Consult the plant’s identifying tag to determine how much light your particular variety will require.
 Generally speaking, plants with brighter colors or those that are highly variegated tend to require more light exposure.
 If keeping your croton indoors, make sure to place it near a sunny window, or the plant may turn to a traditional green color.

 Crotons are naturally found in tropical environments and require high humidity levels.
 They don’t need overly wet soil though.
 Monitor water levels, watering only when the top of the soil is dry to the touch.

 Keep crotons away from cold drafts.
 If the plant is exposed to temperatures lower than 60 degrees Fahrenheit it may result in leaf loss or death of the plant.

 - Select a good pot for crotons.
 Although crotons prefer high humidity levels, they can’t stand overly wet soil.
 So, select a container with drainage holes.
 Choose a container that is about 1/3 larger than the current plant’s root ball.